dscho/xkcd/content/comics/2012-7-9-united-shapes.md

 [West Virginia contains a frog.]

+[Wisconsin contains a side profile of a skull, oriented facing toward Lake Michigan..]

 [Tennessee contains a number of children's books, placed in a slightly askew pile.]

 [Arkansas contains a measuring cup.]